 Arts and Entertainment

-Arts venues like DNA’s Comedy Lab are exploring creative ways of remaining financially sustainable while they are temporarily closed.
+Venues like DNA’s Comedy Lab are exploring creative ways of remaining financially sustainable until they can reopen.
 We will add to the list here as more information becomes available about ways to support local arts and entertainment:

 - Bookshop Santa Cruz: Offering curbside pickup and online ordering: bookshopsantacruz.com/bookshops-response-covid-19